furioursus/theirwords/README.md

 ### Support or Contact

 If you have any problems with the tool, ping me at [@furioursus](https://www.twitter.com/furioursus) on Twitter!
 If you have suggestions for the terms file, submit a pull-request or let me know what you want to add.

-[ADD MORE CONTACT INFO STUFF HERE]
+#### Additional Terms

+If you want to submite more terms for addition to the list, fork this repo, modify the `./terms.json` file and send me a pull request.